kovidgoyal/calibre/manual/faq.rst

       You can tell what version of calibre you are currently running by looking at the bottom line of the main calibre window.
     * Ensure your operating system is seeing the device.
-That is, the device should show up in Windows Explorer (in Windows) or Finder (in OS X).
+That is, the device should show up in Windows Explorer (in Windows) or Finder (in macOS).
     * In calibre, go to :guilabel:`Preferences->Ignored Devices` and check that your device is not being ignored
     * If all the above steps fail, go to :guilabel:`Preferences->Miscellaneous` and click